• Skip to primary navigation

 But, as we tend to do, we did make a few changes.
 We prefer mac and cheese without bread crumbs (😬 I know, we're weird), so we removed that.
 We also added onion to the sauce for flavor and slightly adjusted the cheese combination for the creamiest, most flavorful cheese sauce possible.
 Now it is THE best mac and cheese recipe!
 If you are in a hurry there is always this easy mac and cheese that's done in 20 minutes on the stovetop.

 We love make ahead recipes because they keep the craziness of mealtime at bay, especially during the holiday season.
-These make-ahead creamy scalloped potatoes (amazing holiday side dish!) or this loaded baked potato casserole are great additions to your freezer friendly recipes.
+This mac and cheese is a favorite amongst our Easter recipes and Thanksgiving recipes.
+These make-ahead creamy scalloped potatoes (amazing holiday side dish!) or this loaded baked potato casserole are also great additions to your freezer-friendly recipes.

 Ingredients for homemade macaroni and cheese including milk and chicken broth.